 Instructions

-- Once the potatoes are done (they should be very soft, and breakable with a fork, but not completely mushy) drain well, then add them to the dressing.
+- Once the potatoes are done (they should be very soft, and breakable with a fork, but not completely mushy) drain well, and allow them to cool slightly.
+Once they have cooled for a few minutes, add the cooked potatoes to the creamy dressing and gently toss to combine.
+If you enjoy a creamier potato salad, you can break up more of the potatoes with a fork.

-- Add in the celery and gently toss again to combine.
+- Add in the celery and red onion and gently toss again to combine.
 Top with additional dill, chives and paprika.
+Allow to cool at room temperature, then cover and place in the fridge for 4 hours to overnight.½ cup Celery, ¼ cup Red Onion

 Leave a Reply